 If the answer is yes, then you’re in great shape to get started.
 (Perhaps you don’t need all the angst and agony, but salespeople who are not dissatisfied with where they are don’t often make it to the next level).”

-Such clear goals give you a direction and help you in staying focused.
-They are measurable, so you can evaluate its progress to understand how far are you from your goals and what more do you need to do to reach there.
+Such clear goals give you direction and help you in staying focused.
+They are measurable, so you can evaluate their progress to understand how far are you from your goals and what more you need to do to reach there.
 You can use a startup CRM to gain access to your sales data and create better strategies based on data instead of assumptions.

 Get your sales organized with Salesmate